 Blood Supply of Face:

 Men’s facial skin is thicker and has more adnexa (beard and sebaceous glands).
-Consequently, there is abundant blood supply to skin of face.
+Consequently, there is the abundant blood supply to the skin of the face.
 This is beneficial for healing after facelift surgery.
-But, it also increases risk of post- operative bleeding.
-Post- operative control of blood pressure becomes more imperative to avoid bleeding in men.
+But, it also increases the risk of post-operative bleeding.
+Postoperative control of blood pressure becomes more imperative to avoid bleeding in men.

-Hair pattern of face and neck is altered from rearrangement skin of face and neck at time of facelift.
+The hair pattern of face and neck is altered from rearrangement skin of face and neck at time of facelift.
 Beard growth of face is present below ears before facelift.
-At time of facelift the skin is repositioned upwards and backwards.
+At time of facelift the skin is repositioned upwards and backward.
 Thus, some hair bearing skin gets repositioned behind ears.
 This will require an adjustment in shaving technique after surgery to shave beard in its repositioned state.

-Occasionally location of incision is modified to avoid this change.
-We shall discuss various incisional options with you at time of your consultation.
+Occasionally location of the incision is modified to avoid this change.
+We shall discuss various incisional options with you at the time of your consultation.

 Male Pattern hair loss:

-Male pattern hair loss results in receding hair line in men.
-This limits options for effective forehead lift and brow lifts in men since any scars on forehead will be hard to camouflage after surgery.
+Male pattern hair loss results in receding hairline in men.
+This limits options for effective forehead lift and brow lifts in men since any scars on the forehead will be hard to camouflage after surgery.
 Thus, forehead lifts are not frequently opted for in men.